limitcool/caddy-waf/README.md

 ### `get_caddy_feeds.py`

-*   Downloads pre-generated blacklists and rules from the repository to be used by the WAF.
+*   Downloads pre-generated blacklists and rules from [this repository](https://github.com/fabriziosalmi/caddy-feeds/) to be used by the WAF.

 ```bash
 python3 get_caddy_feeds.py